apache/brpc/README.md

 ![brpc logo (light)](docs/images/logo.png#gh-light-mode-only)
 ![brpc logo (dark)](docs/images/logo-white.png#gh-dark-mode-only)

-[brpc](https://brpc.apache.org/) is an Industrial-grade RPC framework using C++ Language, which is often used in  high performance system such as Search, Storage, Machine learning, Advertisement, Recommendation etc.
+[bRPC](https://brpc.apache.org/) is an Industrial-grade RPC framework using C++ Language, which is often used in  high performance system such as Search, Storage, Machine learning, Advertisement, Recommendation etc.

-### "brpc" means "better RPC".
+### "bRPC" means "better RPC".

 You can use it to:
 * Build a server that can talk in multiple protocols (**on same port**), or access all sorts of services
-  * restful http/https, [h2](https://httpwg.org/specs/rfc9113.html)/[gRPC](https://grpc.io). using http/h2 in brpc is much more friendly than [libcurl](https://curl.haxx.se/libcurl/).
+  * restful http/https, [h2](https://httpwg.org/specs/rfc9113.html)/[gRPC](https://grpc.io). using http/h2 in bRPC is much more friendly than [libcurl](https://curl.haxx.se/libcurl/).
 Access protobuf-based protocols with HTTP/h2+json, probably from another language.
   * [redis](docs/en/redis_client.md) and [memcached](docs/en/memcache_client.md), thread-safe, more friendly and performant than the official clients.
   * [rtmp](https://github.com/apache/brpc/blob/master/src/brpc/rtmp.h)/[flv](https://en.wikipedia.org/wiki/Flash_Video)/[hls](https://en.wikipedia.org/wiki/HTTP_Live_Streaming), for building [streaming services](https://github.com/brpc/media-server).
   * hadoop_rpc (may be opensourced)